Actively Recruiting

 - Works night shifts

-- Following restrictive diets such as Keto, low carbohydrate, vegan, vegetarian, intermittent fasting, paleo, calorie restriction, or others
+- Following restrictive diets (keto, low carb, vegan, vegetarian, intermittent fasting, paleo, calorie restriction, or others)

 - Participating in another study